FACTBOX-Who wants to replace UK's defeated Labour Party leader Jeremy Corbyn?

 Announcing his plan to run for leader, Lewis, 48, said he believed party members needed to have a greater say over selecting candidates and determining policy.
 Before becoming a member of parliament in 2015, Lewis was a television news reporter for more than 10 years.
 He was also a member of the army reserve, serving in Afghanistan in 2009.

 Lewis was involved in student politics while at university.
 He is now a junior finance spokesman for Labour, having previously done stints as both the party's spokesman for defense and for business.
+REBECCA LONG-BAILEY

+Long-Bailey, 40, is seen as a strong contender because she has strong ties with trade unions, who are hugely influential within Labour, and is close to Corbyn and his senior ally John McDonnell.
+She represents the northern English constituency of Salford and Eccles and serves as Corbyn's business spokeswoman.
+Her first job was working in a pawnbroker's, and she went on to become a solicitor in the healthcare sector.

+Announcing her candidacy, Long-Bailey said Labour needed a socialist leader committed to delivering the policies developed under Corbyn.
 LISA NANDY

 Nandy, a 40-year-old former Labour policy chief for energy and climate change, has said the party will become irrelevant unless it changes course.
 She is running for the leadership.
 A lawmaker who has represented the northern English town of Wigan since 2010, Nandy says Labour should focus more on towns, where, she believes "there is a strong feeling ... that Labour stopped listening long ago".